 Turbines that are not producing energy are losing money, and a machine that breaks down regularly will quickly eat away at your bottom line.
 Consider that most projects are designed to be operational 98 percent of the time (“98% availability”).
 This only allows approximately 7 days per year that each turbine can be shut down for regular and non-scheduled maintenance.

 Picking a machine that has a good track record in the field as well as a manufacturer with a reputation for quality equipment and quick response when problems do arise will help to keep your project in the black.
-Talk to as many different developers, maintenance company representatives, people who are investors in projects, and others in the industry as you can to learn who is selling the best machines and which models to avoid.
+Talk to as many different developers, maintenance company representatives, people who are investors in projects, consultants, and others in the industry as you can to learn who is selling the best machines and which models to avoid.
 If you have to wait a little longer for a quality machine and can build this into your project timeline, it may be a worthwhile consideration.

 Most wind turbine manufacturers offer a standard 2-year parts and labor warranty, which may include a power curve and availability warranty.
 It is also common for turbine manufacturers to offer to extend the warranty to 5 years at an additional cost.
 These warranties will address design and manufacturing flaws and provide replacement parts and labor.
 Extending the warranty on the machines for smaller projects is generally a good idea, and financing institutions may require this before lending money to the project.
 An extended warranty will provide insurance against major failure while the project accrues a contingency fund for any major equipment failures after the warranty period expires.